High Quality QCD Axion at Gravitational Wave Observatories

-Finally, let us mention that for $\Lambda_{\text{H}}\lesssim 10^{10}~\text{GeV}$, LIGO-Virgo-KAGRA are expected to probe the high frequency tail of the GW signal ($\sim \omega^{-1}$).
-In this case, the peak may be investigated at ET, while LISA may probe the low frequency tail ($\sim \omega^{3}$).
+Finally, let us mention that for $\Lambda_{\text{H}}\lesssim 10^{10}~\text{GeV}$, LVK are expected to probe the high frequency tail of the GW signal ($\sim \omega^{-1}$), ET can investigate the peak and LISA can probe the low frequency tail ($\sim \omega^{3}$).
 Full GW spectra for some representative choices of parameters are shown in Fig.~\ref{fig:full}.